-The purpose of Council Policy 600-24 is to identify responsibilities and to establish minimum operating procedures governing the conduct of planning groups when they operate in their officially recognized capacity.
+The purpose of Council Policy 600-24 is to identify responsibilities and to establish minimum operating procedures governing the conduct of City Council-recognized community planning groups (herein after referred to as "community planning groups") when they operate in their officially recognized capacity.
+This Policy applies to the elected or appointed members of a community planning group (herein after referred to as "members"), and who are more fully described in Article III.